Abdullah-Zafarr/Memory-Augmented-RAG/README.md

 ## 🤝 Contributing

 Contributions are welcome!
-Please feel free to submit a Pull Request
+Please feel free to submit a Pull Request.

 ---